Fabi12345678910/dns_updater/README.md

 a graphical overview of the state

 ### /dns-update
-triggers the updater after some secs, may be useful by routers when receiving a new ip
+triggers the updater after some secs, may be useful for routers when receiving a new ip

+### /health-check
+simple health-check, returns 200 if all is fine and 500 if there is a error

 # installing and running